desiFish/Smart-Aquarium-V4.0/README.md

 - 🌡️ Temperature monitoring
 - 💡 Smart lighting system
 - 🤜 Better Web UI
+- 🔌 Power control
+- 📱 Mobile-friendly interface
+- 📊 Automatic Controls

 ### Technical Details:
 - 💾 Uses LittleFS for efficient web UI storage and management
 - 📱 Responsive web interface stored in flash memory
 - 🔄 Fast loading through compressed static files

+## 🤝 Sharing & Contributing

+### 🌟 Show Your Support
+If you find this project useful, consider:
+- ⭐ Giving it a star on GitHub
+- 🔄 Forking it for your own projects
+- 📢 Sharing it with fellow aquarium enthusiasts

+### 🎯 How to Fork & Use
+1. 🔱 Click the "Fork" button at the top right
+2. 📋 Clone your fork: `git clone https://github.com/YOUR_USERNAME/Project_Mina.git`
+3. 🔨 Make your changes
+4. 💝 Share your improvements through Pull Requests

+### 🙏 Giving Credit
+When using this project, please:
+- 🔗 Link back to the original repository
+- 📝 Keep the GPL-3.0 license intact
+- 🌈 Mention in your README: "Based on [Project_Mina](https://github.com/desiFish/Project_Mina) by desiFish"

+### 💫 Spread the Word
+- 🐦 Share on Twitter/X
+- 📱 Post on aquarium forums
+- 👥 Tell your fish-keeping friends

 ## 📱 Preview